-April marked the three year anniversary of my dad’s passing.
-I keep thinking about the ways he influenced me over the years.
+April marks the anniversary of my dad’s passing.
+I think often about the ways he influenced me over the years.
 He owned his own business and was in sales for most of his entire career.

 One of my favorite stories about him takes place early in his career when he was interviewing for an assistant buyer position at Macy’s—a highly coveted role.
 Other candidates were being interviewed as well.
 When he called the decision maker to check in, he was told it could be a few weeks before he heard back.